EniacProjectGroup/xv6-project/README.md

 #### Preventing null pointer dereference

-First thing we have done testing null dereference testing.
+First thing we have done was testing null dereference testing.
 In order to do that we created a basic user level program which dereferences a null pointer and run it.
 ```C

 //null.c